What does a HVAC Maintenance Technician do?

 - Minimum of 2-3 years of experience in HVAC maintenance and repair.

-- Valid HVAC certification or license required.
+- Valid HVAC certification or license (if required by state or local regulations).

 - Strong knowledge of HVAC systems, equipment, and best practices.